Cladonia rangiferina: Habitat

 Cladonia rangiferina often dominates the ground in boreal pine forests and open, low-alpine sites in a wide range of habitats, from humid, open forests, rocks and heaths.
+It grows on humus, or on soil over rock.
+It is mainly found in the taiga and the tundra.
 A specific biome in which this lichen is represented is the boreal forests of Canada.